Politburo of the Communist Party of the Soviet Union: Decision-making process

 Arkady Shevchenko, like many Soviet technical experts, once attended the part of a Politburo meeting that touched on his area of expertise, and he often prepared his boss Andrei Gromyko for meetings.
 He described the working style of the Politburo's weekly meeting during the Brezhnev era as "quiet, orderly, and methodical.
 Although an agenda is prepared, there is no quorum call or other form of parliamentary procedure."
 Shevchenko's memoir makes it clear that the tense political struggle that could often occur among Politburo members usually did not take place openly during its meetings, but rather behind the backs of one's rivals.
 In practice, Soviet Leninism's democratic centralism often followed a style of unanimous consent rather than majority vote.
 This style of consensus decision-making had roots not only in the era of the Great Terror, also known as the Yezhovshchina, but also in Brezhnev's carefully cultivated culture of collective decision-making.
 Shevchenko said, "While the Politburo considered the item for which I was responsible, I sat with Kuznetsov, Kornienko, and [Vasily] Makarov, behind Gromyko at the long table in the Kremlin.
 Brezhnev asked whether all members of the Politburo had received the draft U.S.-Soviet documents in time and if they had studied them.
 Most of the members nodded silent assent.
 'Can I assume that the draft is approved?'
 Brezhnev asked.
 No one spoke.
 'The draft is approved,' said Brezhnev after a few more moments of silence.
 Makarov put his hand on my shoulder, whispering, 'Okay, Arkady, that's it.
 You can go.'"

-Nevertheless, there were times where the General Secretary would override all the other members by making his opinion clear and implying that dissent wouldn't be tolerated.
+Nevertheless, there were times where the General Secretary would override all the other members by making his opinion clear and implying that dissent would not be tolerated.
 Mikhail Smirtyukov, recalled one such Politburo meeting.
-While Brezhnev was on vacation, Mikhail Suslov, who hated the idea that in front of the Lenin Mausoleum in Red Square there was a Department Store (GUM), attempted to turn GUM into an exhibition hall and museum showcasing Soviet and Communist history.
+While Brezhnev was on vacation, Mikhail Suslov, who hated the idea that in front of the Lenin Mausoleum in Red Square there was a department store (GUM), attempted to turn GUM into an exhibition hall and museum showcasing Soviet and Communist history.

 After the decision was drawn up, Brezhnev was immediately reported.
 When he returned from vacation, before the first meeting of the Politburo he said: "Some idiot here invented a plan to close GUM and open some kind of cabinet of curiosities there."
 After everyone sat down, he asks: "Well, has the GUM issue been resolved?"
 Everyone, including Suslov, nodded their heads.
 The problem was closed once and for all without discussion.